Sud77777/example-percy-playwright/README.md

 ### Finished! 😀

 From here, you can try making your own changes to the website and functional tests, if you like.
-If you do, re-run the tests and you'll see any visual changes reflected in Percy.
+If you do, re-run the tests and you'll see any visual changes reflected in Percy.Trigger baseline Percy run